Kimlv/D365Chocolatey/README.md

 2. Rename files for the new package
 3. Update the .nuspec file with information regarding the package you are creating
 4. Update the .ps1 file and replace Variables in #1 & path names in #2 and #3
-5. Update the .ps1 file based on the type of application being packaged, see the [Chocolaty Docs](https://chocolatey.org/docs#packages) for more info
+5. Update the .ps1 file based on the type of application being packaged, see the [Chocolatey Docs](https://chocolatey.org/docs#packages) for more info
 6. Update README.md
 7. Update chocolateyInstall.ps1 and perform operations to install the application
 8. Update chocolateyUninstall.ps1 and perform operations to uninstall the application - reverse whatever was done if possible